Revisiting thermal transport in CuCl: First-principles calculations and machine learning force fields: Results and discussions

 The prediction of pressure dependence of $\kappa_l$ can vary significantly depending on the order of phonon scattering processes included in the BTE calculation~\cite{Ravichandran_NC19,Ravichandran_NC21}.
 For example, in the case of BAs~\cite{Ravichandran_NC19}, previous studies have shown that including four-phonon scattering significantly alters the pressure-dependent trend of $\kappa_l$.
 Instead of a continuous decrease, the trend becomes anomalous, where $\kappa_l$ initially increases at low pressures and then decreases after reaching a critical pressure.
 This anomaly is further supported by experimental measurements~\cite{Li_N22}, highlighting the importance of considering four-phonon scattering.
+However, a few recent measurements have reported unexpectedly large values of $\kappa_{l}$ for BAs at ambient pressure, indicating the need for further detailed investigations under both ambient and high-pressure conditions.~\cite{Hou_PRB25,Ange_MT25}.

 Given this, we have computed $\kappa_l$ by including all relevant and plausible phonon-phonon interactions to ensure an accurate estimation.
 Figure~\ref{kappa-p} (b) presents our calculated $\kappa_l$ as a function of pressure at various temperatures.
 Our results show good agreement with previously reported experimental data.
 To highlight the importance of four-phonon scattering, we present the normalized $\kappa_{l}$ considering only three-phonon scattering and both three-, and four-phonon scattering in Figure~\ref{kappa-p} (c).
 As expected, using only three-phonon scattering yields a trend that deviates from experimental observations, while the inclusion of four-phonon scattering captures the proper pressure-dependent behavior.
 Notably, $\kappa_{l}$ exhibits a stronger pressure dependence at lower temperatures, which gradually weakens as the temperature increases.
 This behavior can be attributed to the faster weakening of four-phonon scattering under pressure~\cite{Kundu_PRL24}.
 It is driven by the intrinsically larger weighted phase space of four-phonon processes, which are more sensitive to $\kappa_{l}$ in \ce{CuCl} than three-phonon processes.
+Note that thermal expansion is not included in the calculations of $\kappa_{l}$ under pressure, as its effect is found to be small at ambient pressure and becomes negligible with increasing pressure (see Supplemental Material~\cite{supple}).